callstack/haul/docs/Configuration.md

   })
 };
 ```

+> The `createWebpackConfig` helper function provided by Haul takes an object of settings – currently just `entry`, or function which takes an object (type Object) specified below as the first argument – it should return an object of settings as well.

 This works when you have a single `index.js` as the entry point.
 But when you have more than one entry point like `index.android.js` and `index.ios.js`, or you want to customize the webpack configuration, you can use a function as an argument instead of a plain object.